ruby-hyperloop/todo-tutorial/README.md

 As you can see components can take parameters (or props in react.js terminology.)

+>*Rails uses the terminology params (short for parameters) which have a similar purpose to React props, so to make the transition more natural for Rails programmers Hyperloop uses params, rather than props.*

 Params are declared using the `param` macro and are accessed via the `params` object.
 In our case we *mount* a new TodoItem with each Todo record and pass the Todo as the parameter.